 Boston Bruins Legends Make Their Mark

 Some of the biggest names in Bruins history had big moments on this date.
-Staring on March 2, 1941, when Roy Conacher scored a hat trick and added an assist as the Bruins extended their team-record road undefeated streak to 13 games (8-0-5) with a 4-3 win at the Blackhawks.
+Starting on March 2, 1941, when Roy Conacher scored a hat trick and added an assist as the Bruins extended their team-record road undefeated streak to 13 games (8-0-5) with a 4-3 win at the Blackhawks.

 Exactly 20 years later, on March 2, 1961, Johnny Bucyk scored his third career hat trick, in a span of 5:26, during a 4-2 win over the visiting Red Wings.